Government House: The Cayman Islands

 Government House, Seven Mile Beach, Grand Cayman is the official residence of the Governor of the Cayman Islands.

 Dominica

 Government House, Roseau is the official residence of the President of Dominica.

 The Falkland Islands

 Government House, Stanley is the residence of the Governor of the Falkland Islands.
 It was the scene of a battle with Argentine troops during the 1982 invasion.

 Fiji

 Government House, Suva is located on Victoria Parade, Suva.
 It is the home of the President of Fiji and was built in 1928 to replace the original building – the residence of the colonial governor – which burnt to the ground after being struck by lightning in 1921.

 The Gambia

 Government House is the former name of State House, the official residence of the President of the Gambia.

+Grenada

+Government House, Saint George's is the former residence of the Governor-General of Grenada.
+It was damaged by Hurricane Ivan in 2004 and has since been abandoned.

 Gilbert and Ellice Islands

 The Presidential residence, former Government House, Bairiki.

 A Government House of Gilbert and Ellice Islands was created in South Tarawa on 1 January 1972.
 It became the Presidential Residency of Kiribati on 12 July 1979.